elucidata/ogre2/ReadMe.md

 ## Overview

+Weighing in at ~5kb, gzipped, Ogre is pretty svelte.
 Built with React in mind, Ogre is a simple graph manager that leverages React's own [immutability helpers](http://facebook.github.io/react/docs/update.html) to update objects without changing the surrounding topography.

-Allows for efficient object equality checks.
+Although they are called "immutability helpers," Ogre is not about immutability.
+It _is_ about highly efficient object equality checks:

 ``` javascript
 shouldComponentUpdate( nextProps, _ ) {